jasonchenwork/ImageProcessing/md/SIFT.md

 # SIFT(scale-invariant feature transform)
-The SIFT algorithm is considered to be one of  the Match Feature Field.
+The SIFT algorithm is considered to be one of the algorithms in the field of feature matching.
-SIFT has divided four major parts:
+SIFT is divided into four major parts
 1. Find extremum  from Scale-space
 2. Keypoint localization
 3. Keypoint description